citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisioningSchemeVmMetadataResponseModel.md

 HasSupportsHibernation returns a boolean if a field has been set.

+### SetSupportsHibernationNil

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetSupportsHibernationNil(b bool)`

+ SetSupportsHibernationNil sets the value for SupportsHibernation to be an explicit nil

+### UnsetSupportsHibernation
+`func (o *ProvisioningSchemeVmMetadataResponseModel) UnsetSupportsHibernation()`

+UnsetSupportsHibernation ensures that no value is present for SupportsHibernation, not even an explicit nil
+### GetLabels

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetLabels() string`

+GetLabels returns the Labels field if non-nil, zero value otherwise.

+### GetLabelsOk

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetLabelsOk() (*string, bool)`

+GetLabelsOk returns a tuple with the Labels field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLabels

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetLabels(v string)`

+SetLabels sets Labels field to given value.

+### HasLabels

+`func (o *ProvisioningSchemeVmMetadataResponseModel) HasLabels() bool`

+HasLabels returns a boolean if a field has been set.

+### SetLabelsNil

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetLabelsNil(b bool)`

+ SetLabelsNil sets the value for Labels to be an explicit nil

+### UnsetLabels
+`func (o *ProvisioningSchemeVmMetadataResponseModel) UnsetLabels()`

+UnsetLabels ensures that no value is present for Labels, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)